-Bangkok is known not only for its temples, but also for shopping.
+Bangkok is known not only for its temples but also for shopping.
 As much as we have loved to explore the malls, we only managed to go to one: Siam Paragon.
-Good thing about it was we got to visit this mall twice: during our first and last days in Thailand.
+The good thing about it was we got to visit this mall twice: during our first and last days in Thailand.

 The Paragon Food Hall may be the poshest food court I have ever been to.
 Even the payment scheme is high-tech. :p

 The food counters don't accept cash, so you have to go to the concierge to exchange your baht to the food hall cash card.
 It doesn't have any minimum amount, so I just exchanged the exact amount of the food I was buying.

 During our first visit, I ordered Japanese Ramen with Tonkatsu on top for 150 Baht (Php 204), while my friend ordered Hainanese Chicken Rice for 100 Baht (Php 136).

 I love how generous and hearty the broth my ramen, it was a bit too much for me that I got to share it with my friend.

 For our second visit, which was a few hours before our flight back to Manila, I opted to have a Shrimp Pad Thai for 125 Baht (Php 170) and Iced Coffee for 35 Baht (Php 47) while my friend had Roasted Duck with Rice for 100 Baht (Php 136).

 Aside from the Paragon Food Hall, other food chains are also located on the same floor, like Burger King, McDonald's, KFC, and Starbucks.
 But really, why bother when there's a clean posh-looking food hall at the corner?

 For Thai food products, there's the Gourmet Market where we bought most of our food pasalubong to friends.
 Milk tea, Sriracha, Coffee, and many more.
 Quite convenient for travelers and tourists as the mall has a concierge where you can leave your luggage while you go shopping.